 In addition to this policy, the following university policies apply to affirmative action and the EEO Program at Texas State:

 Definitions contained below are taken from the following: Title VI and VII of the Civil Rights Act of 1964 (as amended), Executive Order 11246 and 11375, the implementing Revised Order No. 4, The Equal Pay Act of 1963, the Rehabilitation Act of 1973, The Age Discrimination in Employment Act of 1967, Title IX, Americans with Disabilities Act Amendments Act of 2008, and other applicable federal and state regulations.

-– the individual at Texas State University with primary responsibility for development, implementation and evaluation of the university’s Affirmative Action/Recruitment Plan.
+Chief Diversity Officer and Director of Equity and Inclusion – the individual at Texas State with primary responsibility for development, implementation, and evaluation of the university’s Affirmative Action/Recruitment Plan.